Duncan413/Heart-Disease-Prediction/README.md

 13. #51 (thal)
 14. #58 (num) (the predicted attribute)

-Feel free to read the detailed report(Report.pdf) in the repo if you want to see the full dataset(or you can follow the links above)

 # Files
 *end-to-end-heart-disease-classification.ipynb*: The jupyter notebook file containing all the code used throughout the project.